 I LOVE photographing Newborns!
 Thank you for choosing me to capture this wonderful time in your life.
 Below are a few tips to help ensure that we have a successful session together!
 Please make sure to read all of the tips as they are all equally important to getting the photos that you will cherish for years to come!

 Newborn sessions typically take place weekday mornings as I am able to accommodate them easier than weekends.
 Please take this into consideration with work and school schedules.
 Babies are sleepiest in the morning and tend to get fussier as the day goes on, making afternoon sessions more challenging.
-Most clients are also happy to send the kiddos to school a little late (a special treat for such a special occasion – a new baby!)
+Most clients are also happy to send older siblings to school a little late (a special treat for such a special occasion – a new baby!)
 If this is an issue, please let me know in advance.

 I recommend that you keep your home (or at least one room, where I will do baby’s alone photos) a bit warmer than normal during the session.
 This will help to keep baby nice and comfortable when I am working with him or her.
-This is extremely important because babies like to be very warm in the first few weeks and I have had plenty of sessions not go well because baby was too cold.
-If it is summer, consider keeping the air conditioning to the bare minimum and if there is a room that is well lit with natural light, consider closing the air vent to keep that room warmer.
+This is extremely important because babies like to be very warm in the first few weeks and if baby is cold it will be harder to settle him/her.
+If it is summer, please consider keeping the air conditioning off or to the bare minimum and if there is a room that is well lit with natural light, consider closing the air vent to keep that room warmer.
 If it is winter, please consider raising your heat a few degrees or using a space heater to warm up a well lit room.
 Having your home a little warmer than normal may not be very comfortable for you, however I promise that it well help things go more smoothly due to baby being nice and content.